Growing Deeper (TAAP Method)

 • What is my plan for a change in thoughts, feelings, or actions?

-P= Prayer: Write out your prayer response to God, including your Plan and a means of accountability.
+Prayer: Write out your prayer response to God, including your Plan and a means of accountability.
+Try putting your name in the text and then pray it back to God as David did in the Psalms.